sfomuseum/geocoder/README.md

 }
 ```

 Which is not really Who's On First (WOF) specific.
 For started unique identifiers are recorded as string values rather than integers (as used by WOF).
 This prevents the potential for ID collisions when indexing two or more different data sources that use numeric identifiers.
 It also allows for data sources that use string-derive identifiers to be indexed.
+These ID-based identifiers are only stored once in an internal `identifiers` tables which maps them to unique integer values.
+These integer values are then used everywhere else.
+This produces slightly larger database files than if only integers were used but noticeably smaller than if text-based identifiers were used everywhere.
+As such it feels like an acceptable trade-off.

 There are no specific rules for identifiers and this package does not try to resolve ID conflicts.
 That is left up to consumers of the package.
 The convention used by this package is to encode identifiers in machinetag-style strings.
 For example, WOF identifiers are encoded as `wof:id={WOF IDENTIFIER}`.
 Requiring that identifiers follow that particular convention feels like overkill, though.